-Project Description: CHANGE OF ZONE NO. 2000001 - Intent to Adopt a Negative Declaration - Applicant: Kok Development, Inc - Engineer/Representative: Arean Park.
-Location: Countywide - REQUEST: Change of Zone No. 2000001 is an amendment to Ordinance No. 348, Ordinance of the County of Riverside Providing for Land Use Planning and Zoning Regulations and Related Functions, Article XIX Advertising Regulations, Sections 19.2 and 19.4 regarding On-Site Advertising Structures and Signs.
-Change of Zone No. 2000001 will establish locations, development and operation standards, and a permitting process to allow for on-site digital signage.
-The intent of the digital signage is to provide information about onsite, associated businesses only and is not for general advertising.
-These changes apply to unincorporated areas of Riverside County.
-Refer to Appendix A for the proposed Ordinance revisions.
+Project Description: CHANGE OF ZONE NO. CZ2000001 - Intent to Adopt a Negative Declaration - provided a plot plan is approved at a public hearing in accordance with Section 18.30 of Ordinance No. 348.
+Applicant: Kok Development, Inc - Engineer/Representative: Arean Park.
+Location: Countywide.

+REQUEST: Change of Zone No. CZ2000001 is an amendment to Ordinance No. 348.4978, Ordinance of the County of Riverside Providing for Land Use Planning and Zoning Regulations and Related Functions, Article XIX Advertising Regulations, Sections 19.2, through 19.5 regarding On-Site Advertising Structures and Signs, technical changes, and language clarifications.
+Change of Zone No. CZ2000001 will establish locations, development, and operation standards for various signs, and a permitting process to allow for on-site digital signage.
+Technical changes and language clarifications include the adjustment of formatting for defined terms, and the categorization or reorganization of text sections which do not change the intent or existing requirements within existing language.